souk4711/hakoniwa.d/README.md

 - Compile source code in a restricted sandbox, e.g. makepkg
 - Run browsers, or proprietary softwares in an isolated environment, e.g. Firefox

-This repository provides a set of profiles with following features:
+This repository provides a set of hakoniwa profiles with following features:

 - a separate HOME directory for each application
   - the new HOME directory is located in `~/.local/share/hakoniwa/apps/`